istarkov/pbl/packages/pty64/README.md

 It allows you to fork processes with pseudo terminal file descriptors, for example to run commands in non interactive envs.
-So certain programs will think that it works inside terminal.
+So certain program will think that it works inside terminal.

 It also allows you to transform output of terminal control sequences into base64 format.